A Survey on 3D Gaussian Splatting Applications: Segmentation, Editing, and Generation: Foundational Application Tasks

 $\bullet$ \textbf{Enhancing Segmentation Accuracy.} N2F2~\cite{N2F2} addresses LangSplat’s inefficiency in scale selection by learning a unified high-dimensional feature field under hierarchical supervision, where each feature dimension encodes scene semantics at different granularities, enabling fine-grained yet efficient representation without multi-scale querying.
-LangSurf~\cite{LangSurf} improves LangSplat by extracting dense pixel-level semantics from the entire image, followed by SAM-based mask pooling to preserve contextual cues.
-It also jointly optimizes language Gaussians on object surfaces using geometry supervision and contrastive loss, enhancing object's spatial consistency in 3D. seconGS~\cite{seconGS} further refines LangSplat by using SAM2-generated masklets to provide semantically consistent supervision.
-To overcome the limitations of 2D querying in 3D space, it introduces a two-step querying mechanism that first retrieves distilled ground-truth and then queries individual Gaussians for spatially accurate 3D understanding.
+LangSurf~\cite{LangSurf} derives dense pixel-level semantics with SAM pooling, and jointly optimizes surface language Gaussians with geometric supervision and contrastive loss for improved 3D spatial consistency. seconGS~\cite{seconGS} refines LangSplat with SAM2 masklet supervision and a two-step querying scheme that first retrieves distilled ground-truth and then queries individual Gaussians for more accurate 3D understanding.
 VLGaussian~\cite{3DVision-LanguageGS} observes that prior color-based rasterization is unsuitable for language modalities due to its dependence on the same color opacity.
 Instead, it introduces a cross-modal rasterizer tailored for rendering semantic language features with newly introduced opacity for language.
-SuperGSeg~\cite{SuperGSeg}, inspired by superpoint representations, clusters Gaussians into Super-Gaussians using spatial and instance cues based on Scaffold-GS~\cite{Scaffold-gs}.
-High-dimensional language features are assigned to each Super-Gaussian to support structured and comprehensive scene understanding while preserving linguistic granularity.
+SuperGSeg~\cite{SuperGSeg} clusters Gaussians into Super-Gaussians with spatial and instance cues built on Scaffold-GS~\cite{Scaffold-gs} and assigns language features per cluster for structured scene understanding.
 FreeGS~\cite{FreeGS} introduces a semantic-embedded 3DGS framework by coupling semantic features with instance identities via the proposed IDSF field.
-A two-step alternating optimization and a 2D–3D contrastive loss ensure view-consistent semantics without requiring 2D labels.
+A two-step alternating optimization and a 2D–3D contrastive loss ensure view-consistent semantics without requiring 2D labels. econSG~\cite{econSG} improves zero-shot 3D semantic understanding by projecting refined multi-view language features into a low-dimensional 3D latent space, enabling efficient optimization and consistent semantic field initialization within the 3D Gaussian framework.
+CCL-LGS~\cite{CCL-LGS} aligns SAM-generated masks across views via a zero-shot tracker, extracts semantics with CLIP, and applies contrastive codebook learning to enforce cross-view consistency by promoting intra-class compactness and inter-class separation.
+ILGS~\cite{ILGS} mitigates view-inconsistent language embeddings by enforcing cross-view semantic alignment with an identity-aware semantic consistency loss and refining boundaries via progressive mask expansion.
+COS3D~\cite{COS3D} learns collaborative instance and language fields, using SAM masks with contrastive instance supervision and an instance-to-language mapping.
+At inference, it uses adaptive language-to-instance prompt refinement to produce accurate output.
 Beyond the aforementioned approaches that solely introduce semantic information, GLS~\cite{GLS} incorporates geometric priors (surface normals) to effectively refine the rendered depth.
+REALM~\cite{REALM} enables reasoning-based open-world 3D segmentation via a global-to-local MLLM grounding strategy, avoiding extensive 3D-specific post-training while supporting downstream 3D interaction tasks.